etishor/etishor.github.io/_posts/2007-03-17-kdevelop-kdevtrollproject-problem.md

 ## Conclusion

-I somehow have the impression that I&#8217;m the only one having this problem since i haven&#8217;t seen any reports on the mailing lists.
+I somehow have the impression that I'm the only one having this problem since i haven't seen any reports on the mailing lists.
 It may be some bad combination of autotools/libtools.
-If I&#8217;m the only one having this problem then it&#8217;s not worth investing more time in a proper fix.
+If I'm the only one having this problem then it's not worth investing more time in a proper fix.
 If other users will report this problem then probably a patch to add the qmake_lex.cpp file to the Makefile with appropriate rules may be needed.
 My experience with autotools and handwritten Makefiles is close to zero (and i intend to keep it that way) but i guess the kde folks will have no problem fixing this once the problem i known.

 If someone else experiences this problem please leave a comment or a post a message on the freebsd mailing list